 Kitchens can be hectic, messy places, especially during peak times.
 Food and condiments can get spilled or even food debris on the floor which can cause a hazard.

 These are all things that if they landed on your shoes would ruin them and potentially harm you if they weren’t the correct, safe materials.
 Ideally, you need a water-resistant material that is easily cleanable.
-After all, dirty shoes scream unprofessional, is bad practice and can spread bacteria around your kitchen.
+After all, dirty shoes scream unprofessionalism.
+Furthermore, they're a bad practice to upkeep and can spread bacteria around your kitchen.

 Are They Comfortable?